-While we expect and hope that all families will remain in the Center through the entire academic year, occasionally a family must withdraw due to a change of employment, relocation, etc. In such a case, the Director will make all possible efforts to find a new child to fill the spot or to find currently enrolled children to pick up the contracted days.
-The family is responsible for continued tuition payments until all contracted days are filled.
-If only some of the contracted days are able to be filled, the family is responsible for paying the remaining balance on the contracted tuition rate for the remainder of the academic year.
+While we expect and hope that all families will remain in the Center through the entire academic year, occasionally a family must withdraw due to a change of employment, relocation, etc. In this event, please refer to the terms in our Tuition Policy.
 Families who withdraw mid-year forfeit their tuition deposit.